TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

 ## Terrible 2

 The simplicity of Terrible 1 facilitated the quick move to AWS, since teams hardly had to learn any Terraform.
-Teams just needed to learn Ansible, but by most that was perceived to be much simpler than Puppet, and most Ansible modrolesles were already present.
+Teams just needed to learn Ansible, which by most that was perceived to be much simpler than Puppet, and most Ansible roles were already present.

 However, after the move, that simplicity started to become problematic: